charlesrocabert/SigmaFGM/README.md

 <a href="https://github.com/charlesrocabert/SigmaFGM/LICENSE.html"><img src="https://img.shields.io/badge/License-GPLv3-blue.svg" /></a>
 </p>

+## Publications

+• Rocabert C., Beslon G., Knibbe C. and Bernard S. (2020).
+Phenotypic Noise and the Cost of Complexity, _Evolution_, in press. https://doi.org/10.1111/evo.14083

+## Authors

+&sigma;FGM is being developed by Charles Rocabert, Guillaume Beslon, Carole Knibbe and Samuel Bernard.

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.